clueless-capybaras/dhbw-community-dashboard/docs/software_architecture_document/software_architecture_document.md

 The following use cases have therefore been selected:
 + The overall usecase diagram because it displays the variety of services
-+ The activity diagram for adding a new appointment to the calendar because it represents both the calendar as an integral service of the Dashboard and a case of user specific backend communication
++ The activity diagram for adding a new appointment to the calendar because it represents both the calendar as an integral service that is expected to be steadily available  and a case of user specific backend communication.
+A full use case realization document will be added to a later version of the software architecture document.

 ## Overall Use Case Diagram
 ![Overall Use-Case Diagram](../use_case_diagrams/UCD1_overall.png)